umj95/Latex-config/README.md

 # Latex-config
-Personal LaTeX setup: style sheet for packages, fonts, etc. and config-file for variables and custom title pages etc. to fit my whims and needs
+Personal LaTeX setup: style sheet for packages, fonts, etc. and config-file for variables and custom title pages etc. to fit my whims and needs.
+I mainly write musicological essays, therefore I have devised a way to include short music examples with the wonderful `lyluatex`-package.
+Since most of my research focusses on the early modern period and since I like my typography to match my subject, I am using the lovely humanist open source font [EB Garamond](http://www.georgduffner.at/ebgaramond/index.html), based on [Claude Garamond’s](https://en.wikipedia.org/wiki/Claude_Garamond) 16th century cuts.
+So far, I have not needed another font, if I come into the situation, I might outsources the font setup in its own dedicated setup file.

+## Explanation
 The `custom-style.sty` file contains commonly loaded packages, a font configuration for EB Garamond, the hyperref-setup, etc.

 The `config.tex` file contains all the variables for handing in an academic term paper, as well as setups for custom titlepage, anti-plagiarism declaration, works cited etc.